peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Children

-Components often accept child components.
-The type and order of child components is part of the API.
+The accepted type and order of children is part of the API.

 ```html
 <Tabs>